Gas in Globular Clusters I: Gas Retention and Its Possible Consequences: Fate of retained gas

 \section{Fate of retained gas}

 In this section, we consider the fate of the retained gas.
 It has been suggested that such gas could directly form the second population of stars observed in some globular clusters \citep[e.g.][]{DErcole2008,Conroy2011}.
 However, below, we show that encounters between pre-existing first-population stars and gaseous protostellar cores (which would otherwise form stars if left alone) occur on sufficiently short timescales to inhibit the formation of new stars.
 Instead, we find the gas is more likely to be accreted onto a subset of the pre-existing stars.
 Most likely, these stars will be found towards the cluster centre, as retained gas is likely to settle in the central regions.
 As shown below, several feedback mechanisms could ultimately remove essentially all of the gas.
 As described below, such mechanisms are likely to turn on over time, perhaps as late as around $1000\,\text{Myr}$, leaving all present-day globular clusters virtually devoid of gas, thus matching observations.
+We note, however, that the feedback timeline is a significant source of uncertainty in our model, and detailed studies of the feedback sources and their progenitors in gaseous and dynamical environments are necessary to accurately constrain these processes.